Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/a-little-white-die/rules/_index.md

 For example,

 * Say the previous player guessed "Number 3 appears 6 times".
 * The highest number in that bid is 6.
-* Divided by 2, it's 3.
+Divided by 2, it's 3.
 * As such, you can guess "X Power Cards", as long as X is greater than 3.

 The extra high numbers are included because some of the powers **add an extra number**.
-If triggered, all players still in play add 1 card of the next highest number to their deck, as long as the material lasts.
+If triggered, all players still in play add 1 card of the next highest number to their deck.
+If there aren't enough cards for all players, the active player (who triggered this action) decides who gets the extra card.

 @TODO: IMAGE EXAMPLE